mitrick2/docs-api/handlebars-themes/context/index/index.md

 ### Data

 The data available on the home page is exactly the same as described in the index context.
-The home page's posts will always be the first X posts ordered by published date with the newest first, where X is defined by the post per page setting in the Ghost admin.
+The home page's posts will always be the first X posts ordered by published date with the newest first, where X is defined by the `posts_per_page` setting in the `package.json` file.